-The projects feature may have been disabled on your site, in which case you do not see the project bar at the bottom of the user interface and you cannot use the feature.
+The projects feature may be disabled on your site, in which case you do not see the project bar at the bottom of the user interface and you cannot use the feature.

 You can watch the following demonstration video, Managing contents with the projects feature.
 (5:20 minutes)